alexsilvaf/questionario-anhanguera/README.md

-# Questionario Anhanguera
+# Estudante 360

 ## Overview

-Questionario Anhanguera is a web application built with React, React Router, Vite, Bootstrap, and TypeScript.
+Estudante 360 is a web application built with React, React Router, Vite, Bootstrap, and TypeScript.
 The application supports both light and dark themes with a custom gradient cursor effect in dark mode.
 It includes the following screens:
   - Tela Principal
   - Matérias